 Instead of hiring for senior positions, why not create a long-term development plan for members of your team?
 A great place to start is by conducting annual, quarterly or, monthly appraisals to gain an insight into your employee’s long-term career goals and map out how they are going to achieve these through personal development.

 Apprenticeships are much more than a training course, they provide a professional development plan with a built in qualification to help individuals reach their full potential.
 As well as offering industry training, they also equip people with the knowledge, skills, and behaviours they need to thrive in their sector and advance to senior positions.

 Currently, the demand for tech professionals outweighs the supply which makes recruiting in the tech sector a costly and lengthy process.
 When you pair this with the constant evolution of the tech and digital industry, diversifying the skills of your current team through continuous professional development seems a viable option.

 The Software Development industry in particular is feeling the effect of the skills gap.
 The 2021 Tech Nation Report identified the 10 most in-demand job roles in the UK, and 7 of these were Software Developers.
-Our Software Development Technician programme goes beyond the knowledge requirements of the apprenticeship standard and can be customised to suit the languages your company uses, making it a useful and affordable means of training your team.
+Our Software Development Technician programme can be customised to suit the languages your company uses, making it a useful and affordable means of training your team.

 If you are interested in incorporating apprenticeships into your team's professional development plan, take a look at the programmes we offer, or contact us to find out more.